 The implementation of the recommended FMPs has the potential to reduce socioeconomic disparity regarding flood risk by promoting flood mitigation measures in areas that may have lower benefit cost ratios or include more vulnerable or disadvantaged populations.
 The San Jacinto region is characterized by a wide range of socioeconomic status and includes areas characterized by both low and high Social Vulnerability Index (SVI) rankings.
-SVI rankings are developed by the Center for Disease Control (CDC) based on 15 Census tract factors organized into four general themes.
 SVI rankings range from 0 (lower social vulnerability) to 1 (higher social vulnerability) and are typically categorized into quartiles that represent low, low-to-moderate, moderate-to-high, and high social vulnerability.
-Approximately 44% (2,225 out of 5,070 square miles) of the region encompasses areas with an SVI of 0.50 or higher representing moderate-to-high and high social vulnerability.
-Similarly, roughly 27% (1,391 out of 5,070 square miles) of the entire region contains at least 50% of the population classified as Low-to-Moderate Income (LMI).
+Approximately 44% of the area, ,225 out of 5,070 square miles, within the San Jacinto region encompasses locations with an SVI of 0.50 or higher representing moderate-to-high and high social vulnerability.
+Similarly, roughly 27% of the entire region, 1,391 out of 5,070 square miles, contains at least 50% of the population classified as Low-to-Moderate Income (LMI), another indicator of social disparity.